by improving education and training

 How to Count Illness

 How to Count Illness: Basic epidemiological concepts for understanding the COVID-19 epidemic is a useful handbook of epidemiological terms aimed at giving journalists and the general public a better understanding of what we mean when public health talks about COVID-19.
+How to Count Illness has been translated into multiple languages in order to make it useful across many different country contexts in the European Region (see below).

 Forward to How to Count Illness